Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 6. Click the [SAVE] button.
     The dashboard has been saved.
 The *Edit tab* view is closed.
-    - If you want to change the dashlet positioning, see [Change the dashlets arrangement](#change-dashlets-arrangement).
+    - If you want to change the dashlet positioning, see [Change dashlets arrangement](#change-dashlet-arrangement).
     - If you want to change the viewport, see [Change viewport](#change-viewport).